 No, wax and water are immiscible.

-It is a physical process.
+Dissolving in water is a physical change.

 No, naphthalene is a non polar organic solid so insoluble in water.